 Trainee Enhancement Opportunities

 The McKnight Brain Institute (MBI) at the University of Florida invites applications for funds to support Trainee Enhancement Opportunities (TEOs).
 Eligible individuals include those involved in either basic or clinical neuroscience research training, including students from Ph.D., M.D. and combined doctoral programs, as well as postdoctoral and/or clinical fellows.
-Candidates must currently be affiliated with the University of Florida for consideration.
+Candidates must currently be affiliated with UF for consideration.

 This new program is designed to support training opportunities that cannot be supported by the trainee’s normal program.
 Although we envision that most applications will focus on development of teaching, outreach, industry or research opportunities, we also encourage creative ideas that fall outside of these categories.
 Trainees are encouraged to consult with their mentors and/or the head of the MBI Education and Outreach TEO Subcommittee (Dr. Jada Lewis, firstname.lastname@example.org) to develop a plan to best fit their career goals.

-We expect to fund up to three awards for opportunities from October 2018 through June 2019, each with budgets up to $25,000 as justified.
+We expect to fund up to three awards for opportunities through December 2019, each with budgets up to $15,000 as justified.

-The next funding deadline will be Aug.
-1 for any opportunity from October 2018 through June 2019 which will cover applications specifically for the fall of 2018.
-Completed applications for training opportunities should be emailed to Dr. Lewis (email@example.com).
+The next funding deadline will be March 15 for any opportunity from May through December 2019.
+Completed applications for training opportunities should be emailed to Felecia Milton (email@example.com).

-This opportunity is available to any student in a Ph.D., M.D. or combined doctoral training program, or clinical or research fellowship at the University of Florida, as long as the proposed training directly relates to neuroscience and is not otherwise funded by another mechanism.
-Requests to replace existing funds will not be considered.
+This opportunity is available to any student in a Ph.D., M.D. or combined doctoral training program, or clinical or research fellowship at UF, as long as the proposed training directly relates to neuroscience and is not otherwise funded by another mechanism.
+Requests to replace existing funds will not be considered.”

 Applications should include: